Lauretta Bender: Experiments and therapies

 While conducting her research, Bender implemented several experimental procedures and used many therapeutic methods.
 Some of these experiments and therapies, as well as her diagnoses, may be considered inaccurate and unethical by today's standards.
-However, the zeitgeist of the time was much different than that of today, and many of the procedures used by Bender were being used by others around the same time.
+However, the zeitgeist of the time was much different than that of today, and many of the procedures used by Bender were used by her contemporaries.

 During the 1930s and the 1950s, when Bender was working at Bellevue Hospital, there was little knowledge in the realm of mental disorders.
 Many childhood psychiatric disorders were attributed to bad behavior or unsatisfactory upbringing.
 Bender was one of the first to propose that there was something neurologically impaired with these children.
 Bender diagnosed many children with "childhood schizophrenia", and sought to treat these patients.
-It is important to note that with more knowledge, clinicians today would most likely diagnose these children with developmental or behavioral disorders.
+With more knowledge, clinicians today would likely diagnose these children with developmental or behavioral disorders.

 In an attempt to treat those patients diagnosed with childhood schizophrenia, Bender employed electroconvulsive therapy (ECT) after finding that the practice was successful in other applications.
 ECT was used in an experiment in Paris on children and adolescents in 1940 and showed positive results.
 In 1947 Bender conducted ECT on 98 children diagnosed with childhood schizophrenia under the age of twelve years.
 Although only a few of the patients were considered to be in remission of schizophrenia, Bender considered the treatment overall beneficial to all but two or three of the other patients.